 If you want to live without regrets, then ponder the path of your feet, be bold and be who God created you to be.

 If you do not know your audience, it is possible that at some point, you will become frustrated.
 The response you expect you may not get because the people you are communicating with are not assigned to you.
 Friendliness doesn’t mean total support.
 Facebook “LIKES” do not equate reception or responsiveness.
 You will prevent a lot of headaches by identifying your audience and giving them the solutions they need.

-3. Constantly remind yourself of your title.
+3. Constantly remind yourself about your title.